andreypudov/fidoip-docker-x86/README.md

 ## To use configuration

-Run `$ ./fido-shell`, then you will see container user shell
+Run `$ sudo ./fido-shell`, then you will see container user shell

 * `$ rs` to try to send/receive mail
 * `$ g` to launch GoldEd